grnhse/greenhouse-api-docs/source/includes/job-board/_applications.md

 *educations | An array of education objects.
 Each education object should have five fields: `school_name_id`, `degree_id`, `discipline_id`, `start_date`, and `end_date`.
 You can get the `school_name_id`, `degree_id`, `discipline_id` from our [List Schools](#list-schools), [List Degrees](#list-degrees), and [List Disciplines](#list-disciplines) endpoints. `start_date` and `end_date` will use a hash of month and year.
 *employments | An array of employments objects.
 Each employment object should have: `company_name`, `title`, `start_date`, and `current` (must be `true` or `false`).
 If `current` is `false`, must have `end_date`. `start_date` and `end_date` will use a hash of month and year.
 *demographic_answers | An array of demographic answer objects, applicable only if your organization has Greenhouse Inclusion and demographic questions are enabled on the job post.
 Each object must have a `question_id` field.
 The `answer_options` field is an array of objects, one for each `answer_option_id` the candidate selected.
 For answer options which support free-form responses, a `text` field may also be supplied with the candidate's hand-typed answer.
 Note that these questions are always optional, so the `answer_options` array may be empty, null, or omitted if the candidate did not make any selections.
 *data_compliance | An object representing an candidate's answer to required data compliance questions.
 This field is dependent on your organization's privacy and compliance configuration and is only applicable in some cases.
+If your organization does not have single-purpose consent configured, it can be: `{ "gdpr_consent_given": true }`, otherwise use separate consent values.
 Example: `{ "gdpr_processing_consent_given": true, "gdpr_retention_consent_given": false }`.

 ### Submitting Attachments